PaulAdutwum/BetaDrift/README.md

 The question that actually got me building BetaDrift, came out of a conversation with a quant working in portfolio management during my interview process.
-We got to talking about rebalancing, and it left me stuck on a question I couldn't shake: how do quants actually evaluate which factors are shifting day to day — what tells them something in the portfolio has changed enough to act on — and does that visibility actually shape how they adjust, or is a lot of it judgment calls made without a continuous read on the underlying exposures?
-I kept wondering whether a tool that studied that continuously — watching factor exposures, catching what's drifting, flagging it automatically — could actually be useful, or whether the sophisticated math I'd been reading about was harder to wire into a real decision than the theory made it look.
+We got to talking about rebalancing, and it left me stuck on a question I couldn't shake: how do quants actually evaluate which factors are shifting day to day - what tells them something in the portfolio has changed enough to act on - and does that visibility actually shape how they adjust, or is a lot of it judgment calls made without a continuous read on the underlying exposures?
+I kept wondering whether a tool that studied that continuously — watching factor exposures, catching what's drifting, flagging it automatically,  could actually be useful, or whether the sophisticated math I'd been reading about was harder to wire into a real decision than the theory made it look.